Before Monday, read Introduction to Section 1.4 (page 77) which introduces nonregularity.

 Read symbols from the input.
 As each 0 is read, push it onto the stack.
 As soon as 1s are seen, pop a 0 off the stack for each 1 read.
 If the stack becomes empty and we are at the end of the input string, accept the input.
 If the stack becomes empty and there are 1s left to read, or if 1s are finished while the stack still contains 0s, or if any 0s appear in the string following 1s, reject the input.

-Trace the computation of this PDA on the input string \(01\).
+Trace a computation of this PDA on the input string \(01\).

-Trace the computation of this PDA on the input string \(011\).
+Extra practice: Trace the computations of this PDA on the input string \(011\).

 A PDA recognizing the set \(\{ \hspace{1.5 in} \}\) can be informally described as: